Apache Spark MLlib and automated MLflow tracking

 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
 MLflow supports tracking for machine learning model tuning in Python, R, and Scala.
 For Python notebooks only, Databricks Runtime and Databricks Runtime for Machine Learning support automated MLflow Tracking for Apache Spark MLlib model tuning.

-When automated MLflow tracking from MLlib is enabled, and you run tuning code that uses
+With MLlib automated MLflow tracking, when you run tuning code that uses

 TrainValidationSplit, hyperparameters and evaluation metrics are automatically logged in MLflow.
 Without automated MLflow tracking, you must make explicit API calls to log to MLflow.

 TrainValidationSplit log tuning results as nested MLflow runs: